bytesofcloud/Juniper-JNCIS-AdvRouting/README.md

 To obtain the JUNOS code, you will need to create an account at <a target=_blank href="HTTPS://WWW.JUNIPER.NET" rel="nofollow">HTTPS://WWW.JUNIPER.NET</a>.
 Virtual code contains certain restrictions and is regulated by the vendor.
 <p>
 <b>//// LAB DESCRIPTION \\\\</b><p>
-This lab focuses on basic layer-2 and layer-3 switching within a standard data center or MDF deployment.
-Many company's set up their data centers with MC-LAG, VRRP/HSRP, and SVIs on the spine/core of the data center.
-If you're studying or deploying MC-LAG and VRRP on a JUNIPER JUNOS MX device, this lab will give you a base to begin a deployment.
-You will need to customize this configuraiton for your environment and business needs if you deploy for a production network.
+This lab focuses on layer-3 route/switching across two data centers and a backbone network.
+This lab focuses on layer-3 connectivity and may be modified to support BGP, IS-IS, and OSPF deployments.
 If you are studying for the JNCx certification, this lab will provide a "standard" deployment where you may customize, destroy, and then spin up.
 It's good to get familiar with all the options.
 <p>
   <i>Lab Requirements/Objectives:</i>
   <ul>
-    <li> Create active/passive MCLAG</li>
-    <li> Create active/active MCLAG</li>
-    <li> Create layer-2 segmentation</li>
-    <li> Create layer-3 segmentaiton</li>
-    <li> Create layer-3 redundancy for LAN connectivity</li>
-    <li> Verify configuration status of MCLAG and NHRP configurations</li>
-    <li> Test status by disabling interfaces</li>
+    <li> Deploy IPv4 addressing for WAN/LAN links</li>
+    <li> Exchange full routes with all devices</li>
+    <li> Leverage route policies to control backbone and edge route advertisements</li>
+    <li> Deploy IPv6 addresses and consider address allocation</li>
+    <li> Advertise IPv6 addresses for route convergance</li>
+    <li> Practice IPv4 and IPv6 tunneling methodologies</li>
   </ul>
   <p>